LBunsam/InteractR/README.md

+[INTERACTR]

 InteractR is a .R bassed script meant for multi dimesional analisis of Nanopore reads especifically tailored for Trypanozoma brucei (Tb).
 Meant to be used for analysis of reads from Yeast Double Hybrids (Y2H) protein-protein interaction essays.

-The script requires the utilization of several files containing expresion, subcellular localization, and domain data.

 The pipeline is designed to take raw Nanopore reads, do quality control, remove of overrepresented sequences and alginment of the processed reads to a Tb. genome.
-In the end it counts the reads to a user-supplied .gtf file and produces a tab-sepparated file summarizing its results.
-Users should only specify in the beginning parameters which are asked for in a command-line dialogue.
+The script requires the utilization of several files containing expresion, subcellular localization, and domain data for the visualization of graphs thorugh the Shiny App.

 Bioinformatic Analysis Workflow Documentation